How to Organize Your Book Collection (Beyond Alphabetical)

 - “Group my books by mood, not genre.”

-The answers might suggest an organization you’d never have thought of.
-You’d need to have read every book simultaneously to see the pattern on your own.
+The answers often suggest an arrangement you would never have reached on your own.
+You would have to have read every book at once to see the pattern.

 Your bookshelf is autobiography.
-Organize it like one.
+Organize it like one, and let the library read between the lines.